 But as for critics’ biggest concern – that the form-based code removes the community and Town Council from the development review process – well, think about it.

 The community’s values helped form the form-based code, which spells out how buildings should look and fit in with one another.
 The plan has reviews built in every six months for two years to see how it’s going.
 And the town can always get rid of it.

 More to the point, perhaps removing the council from the nuts and bolts is a good thing.
 It was the council, not the developer, that pushed the buildings at East 54 up against the roadway.
 It was the council that allowed 10-story luxury condominiums in downtown’s west end, overshadowing everything and everyone around it.

-So let’s tone down the rhetoric and start answering more questions next week:.• Can we get more commercial development in the early stages of the project?
+So let’s tone down the rhetoric and start answering more questions next week:.

 Once these and other questions have been answered to the best of most people’s satisfaction, we’ll have a plan worth supporting.